nghia-vo/sarepy/doc/source/toc/section1.rst

 where :math:`P_{\theta}` is a projection image of a sample at a rotation angle of :math:`\theta`, :math:`D` is a dark-field image taken with a photon source off, and :math:`F` is a flat-field image taken without the sample.
-This process is applied to all projections and it is here that the fixed features in the flat-field image which are uncorrelated to projection images give rise to stripe artifacts in sinograms or ring artifacts in reconstructed images.
-Figure 7 shows two types of fixed features which can be found in the flat-field images.
+This process is applied to all projections and it is here that fixed features in a flat-field image which are uncorrelated to projection images give rise to stripe artifacts in sinograms or ring artifacts in reconstructed images.
+Figure 7 shows two types of fixed features which can be found in flat-field images.
 The first one is zingers caused by scattered x-rays hitting the CCD chip directly (Fig. 7(a)).
 The second one is blobs (Fig. 7(b)) introduced by X-ray optics components in a synchrotron-based tomography system.